- Leave on contacts or on specific emails

 The ability to add notes and tasks directly in my email client is very helpful.

 Don’t worry about privacy.
-Mailbutler is 100% GDPR compliant
+Mailbutler is 100% compliant with European data regulations

 We take privacy seriously and never share your data with third parties.
 And because our servers are located in the EU, you can rest assured that your data is handled in line with the strictest privacy and security regulations.